dd9jn/rfc4880bis/crypto-refresh.md

 The designated experts will determine whether the new code points retain the security properties that are expected by the base implementation and that these new code points do not cause interoperability issues with existing implementations other than not producing or consuming these new code points.
 Code point proposals that fail to meet these criteria could instead be proposed as new work items for the OpenPGP working group or its successor.

+The subsections below describe specific guidance for classes of registry updates that a designated expert will consider.

 The designated experts should also consider {{meta-considerations-for-expansion}} when reviewing proposed additions to the OpenPGP registries.